-Simon Ager's1 Language learning adventuresdictionaries
+Simon Ager's1 Language learning adventures

 I am fascinated by languages and have been learning them, on and off, since 1981.
 I currently speak five languages fluently, six semi-fluently, and have a basic knowledge of ten or so others.